 4. The material prompts much questioning, debate, and discussion.

 Classes can talk evolution, groups can form ideas on the legitimacy of personality inventories like the MBTI, or we can debate the pros and cons of the DSM and labeling.
 Because of the amount of theories and creativity of ideas, psychology class is the perfect setup for all types of discussions and debates.
-Rarely ever does my class go more that a couple of days before a student asks an insightful question that leads to another question by another student.
+Rarely ever does my class go more than a couple of days before a student asks an insightful question that leads to another question by another student.
 Before you know it, I’ve got students with differing interpretations and opinions intelligently and respectfully making their positions known.
 If only our government could follow suite…

 5. The course is alive.